prashant-kikani/prashant-kikani.github.io/_posts/2019-9-19-happy-life.markdown

 FYI, If you have food, clothes & a home to live in, you are already far happier than billions of people in the world.
 Think this way.

-Since the evolution of mankind, 100 billion human beings have walked the Earth.
+Since the evolution of mankind, 100 billion <a href="https://prashantkikani.com/blog/insignificance" target="_blank">human beings</a> have walked the Earth.
 If you are reading this, you are likely in the top 1% by any measure: opportunity, security, happiness.
 In fact, you might be in the top 0.1% or even 0.01%.
 What an amazing opportunity.
 You're truly among the blessed.

-Happiness is all that matters at the end of the day.
+<a href="https://prashantkikani.com/blog/happiness-is-personal" target="_blank">Happiness</a> is all that matters at the end of the day.

 Here's another similar post on the topic of "[Reel Life](https://prashantkikani.com/blog/reel-life)" in which explore that, whatever we see on social media is not the entire picture.
 People only share their good, happy and positive moments with others via social media, which is not the full picture.